 So … it might be for my selfish learning purposes I write this.
 Anyway I’m very happpy to share this with you… to learn more … to share more … to learn more … to

-Yes, I live in Indonesia for three years (2014-2016) working for the Salvation Army there.
-Me and Elin are working with the 6 hospitals that the Salvation Army have, trying to help them to become more effective in their medical and spiritual ministry.
+Yes, I lived in Indonesia for two years (2014-2015) working for the Salvation Army there.
+Me and Elin are worked with the 6 hospitals (and 17 clinics) that the Salvation Army have, trying to help them to become more effective in their medical and spiritual ministry.

 Back home in Sweden I work for Aptitud - the best consultancy in Sweden!
 I am an agile coach working right between the business and IT if I get to choose.
 My motto is: Getting agile to work, which makes me focus on pragmatic solutions rather than theory.